FDMajora/ironmonqol/README.md

 *Rock Tunnel is fully lit.
 There is no need to memorize the movement, run around in the dark, or try to find some way to unlock the flash HM

 *Forgettable HMs.
 HMs are still attached to the reusable HM items, but can now be forgotten.
 The purpose of this is to enable the "HM moves learnable by level-up" option in the randomizer without having pokemon be stuck with HMs like Flash or Cut, and making them far less runnable

+EMERALD:
+use with base Emerald Rom
+Apply Dr. Maple's patch first, then mine

+CHANGES:

+100% Run Away Chance from wild encounters

+Forgettable HMs

+Granite Cave and Victory Road no longer require the use of flash.
+NOTE: Brawly's gym is still dark due to not being tied to flash, instead being linked to the mechanics of beating trainers in the gym, and I have no desire to try and mess with that